*TRIGGER WARNING: This is a heavy piece. It has graphic recounts of physical assault and attempted suicide.*

 I flipped open the issue and read it.
 I saw Renee Montoya and felt a little sick.
 Her coming storyline in Gotham Central had scared the shit out of me.
 (Spoiler Alert: It doesn’t end well for her.)
 So it was always a little unnerving to see her.

 As I flipped through the book I saw Renee talking to this pretty mesmerizing character named Kate.
 (Even teenage Mary was a sucker for a redhead.)
-I got really excited when it’s revealed that this mysterious Kate was an old girlfriend of Renee’s.
+I got excited when it’s revealed that this mysterious Kate was an old girlfriend of Renee’s.
 I couldn’t wipe the grin off of my face.